Addictions: An Overview

-Anyone can suffer from a substance use disorder, but people with a family history of addictions are at higher risk.
-People that suffer from mental health disorders including depression or post-traumatic stress disorder (PTSD) are more likely to have co-morbid substance use disorders as well.
-Noteworthy, gay, lesbian, bisexual or transgender populations are also vulnerable to suffer from substance use disorders because they experience significantly more psychiatric issues than the heterosexual population.
-Factors in these experience include things like discrimination and issues of family dynamics.
+Anyone can develop a substance use disorder, but people with a family history of addictions are at higher risk.
+People who have mental health disorders including depression or post-traumatic stress disorder (PTSD) are more likely to have co-morbid substance use disorders as well.
+Noteworthy, gay, lesbian, bisexual or transgender populations are also vulnerable to substance use disorders because they experience significantly more psychiatric issues than the heterosexual population.
+Factors in these experiences include things like discrimination and issues of family dynamics.

 Symptoms and Causes

 Symptoms of addiction vary from person to person.
 Some people with addiction function well in daily living.
 They hide their activities or substance use from others.
 Other people have severe symptoms, including:

 - Inability to stop using: People may use a substance or engage in harmful addictive behavior even if they want to stop.
 They may have tried multiple times to cut down on or stop use but can’t.

 - Increased tolerance: Over time, they may need more alcohol, drugs or nicotine to feel the same euphoric effects as they did before.
 They also may need to continue using the same amount to cope with physiological and psychological withdrawals that they can experience with cessation or even reduction of substance use.
 This is because their bodies have built up a tolerance to the substances.

 - Intense focus on substances or behaviors: People with addictions become pathologically preoccupied with drugs, alcohol, or harmful behaviors.
 They may feel that the addiction has taken over their lives, as they spend more and more time craving, obtaining and thinking of their choice of addiction.

 - Lack of control: They may feel like they have lost complete control over their substance use and often feel helpless.
 They often feel guilty, depressed and/or overwhelmed over their addiction and how it’s impacted their lives.